jilldaly/djangoy-todos/README.md

 # djangoy-todos
 A neat little todo list app

-Uses Django 1.11 and MySql 5.7
+Uses Django 1.11 and MySql 5.7 for an ORM Webapp

 Django Commands for generating/updating the DB